-Every morning at breakfast we kids ask the kitchen how many fish would be needed for dinner.
-The hotel/restaurant had stocked fish ponds in the back… and we could catch the day’s dinner quota.
+Every morning at breakfast we kids would ask the kitchen how many fish would be needed for dinner.
+The hotel/restaurant had stocked trout ponds in the back… and under Walter Jr’s supervision we could catch the day’s dinner quota.

 Once that was done we’d build dams in the streams, push each other in to the river, and catch snakes.
 I once caught 20 snakes and put them in a burlap sack (these were harmless racer snakes).
 BOY were they mad.
 When it was time to cut them loose… we ran!